 While the precise origins of Shoyu Chicken are a bit murky, it likely emerged as local Hawaiian cooks began adapting and incorporating the flavors of soy sauce into their food.
 Over time, they added elements like ginger, garlic, and brown sugar, lending the dish its distinct sweet and savory profile.

-Chicken thighs are also more flavorful and less prone to drying out than breasts.
-The end result is a succulent, tender piece of chicken that has absorbed the flavors of the shoyu-based marinade.
+Chicken thighs are also tastier and don’t dry out as easily as breasts do.
+The end result is a really juicy and tender piece of chicken that soaks up all the delicious flavors from the shoyu marinade.

 Different Asian cuisines have different variations of soy sauce, and Shoyu is the Japanese version.
 Before you start planning a trip to your nearest Asian market, you may well already have some in your pantry.